WEC-Sim/WEC-Sim/docs/_include/mooring.rst

 setting :code:`mooring = mooringClass('mooring name')` in the WEC-Sim input
 file (wecSimInputFile.m), followed by setting :code:`mooring(i).moorDyn = 1` to
 initialize a MoorDyn connection.
 Each MoorDyn connection can consist of multiple lines and each line may have multiple nodes.
-The number of MoorDyn lines should be defined as (``mooring(i).moorDynLines = <Number of mooring lines>``) and should match the number of lines specified in the MoorDyn input file.
+The number of MoorDyn lines and nodes in each line should be defined as (``mooring(i).moorDynLines = <Number of mooring lines>``) and (``mooring(i).moorDynNodes(iLine) = <Number of mooring nodes in line>`` *only used for ParaView visualization), respectively and should match the number of lines and nodes specified in the MoorDyn input file.

 A mooring folder that includes a MoorDyn input file (``lines.txt``) is required in the simulation folder.
 The body and corresponding mooring attachment points are defined in the MoorDyn input file.
-MoorDyn handles the kinematic transform to convert the forces from the attachment points to the 6 degree of freedom force acting on the body's center of gravity.
-Thus, the mooring location should generally be left as the default (``[0 0 0]``).
-Any initial displacement of the body should also be specified as an initial displacement to the mooring connection in the `wecSimInputFile.m`.
+MoorDyn handles the kinematic transform to convert the forces from the attachment points to the 6 degree of freedom force acting on the body's current location.
+Thus, the mooring location should generally be left as the default (``[0 0 0]``) so that WEC-Sim applies the forces at the correct location (center of gravity).
+The initial location of the body in WEC-Sim should match the specified location in the MoorDyn input file.

 ..
 Note::
     WEC-Sim/MoorDyn coupling now allows more than one mooring connnection (i.e.,